An air-conditioned Malaysian ETS train

 First use the Southbound timetable above to decide which trains you want to take, on which dates between which cities.
 Each individual train needs to be booked separately.

 Step 1, use 12go.asia or www.baolau.com to book each State Railways of Thailand train you want, for example the International Express (train 45) from Bangkok to Padang Besar.
-Tickets can be collected in Bangkok or in some case simply printed out.
+Tickets can be printed out, shown on your phone or collected in Bangkok.

 Step 2, if your chosen journey involves a KTM Komuter train from Padang Besar to Butterworth, this does not need to be pre-booked, indeed it cannot be booked online anyway.
 Just buy at the station at Padang Besar when you're there, see the ticket office information here or buy it on your phone using the KTMB iPhone app/Android app, possible only on the day of travel itself, using an international credit card - the barcode on the ticket on your phone will then open the ticket gates.